 - Skills for Care will not fund claims that have been paid out in previous years, or have been funded elsewhere.
 Skills for Care will only fund qualifications included on the list of WDF Funded Qualifications and Learning Programmes.

 - Please note that where employers are claiming from more than one source of public funding they must ensure that they do not claim the same cost from more than one source.

 - There are rules governing claiming WDF alongside Apprenticeship funding, please see our FAQ’s.

 - It is an employers’ responsibility to ensure that they do not claim more funding than the cost to them, of employees undertaking training, but direct costs such as course fees, backfill or wage replacement costs, can be included.
 Costs must be incurred before WDF is claimed, please see our FAQ’s.

 - Employers must ensure that they have records in place to evidence the costs of any training for which funding has been given.

 How to submit evidence for funding

-So that we can process your claims promptly, please ensure that your ASC-WDS has been updated since 1st April, 2021.
+So that we can process your claims promptly, please ensure that your ASC-WDS has been updated since 1st April 2023.
 Once your ASC-WDS has been updated, please email us a screenshot of your update(s) confirming eligibility, we will then forward you a copy of our updated claim form.
-You need to complete an ARC WDF Claim Form 2021/22 for each batch if claims you send to us.
+You need to complete an ARC WDF Claim Form for each batch of claims you send to us.

 The claim form can be used for one or more employees/claims as long as they are from the same establishment.
 Attach to this the required evidence per employee/claim.
-Send your claim form with copies of certificates by email to [email protected] or post to: WDF Administrator, ARC House, 10a Marsden Street, Chesterfield S40 1JY
+Send your claim form with copies of certificates by email to [email protected] or post to: WDF Administrator, Association for Real Change, 10a Marsden Street, Chesterfield S40 1JY

 Qualification Evidence is accepted by final certificates only – see the appropriate list of evidence below: